NIA-Behavioral-Economics/SOMNUS_NU_datapull_11Aug26/README_v3.md

       * `cpresc` (clinic prescribing)
   * `cbti_short.rds` (n = 13,320)

-    * Same variables as cbti_total on short-term Z-drug users
+    * Same variables as cbti_total for short-term Z-drug users
   * `cbti_long` (n = 13,320)

-    * Same variables as cbti_total on long-term Z-drug users
+    * Same variables as cbti_total for long-term Z-drug users
   * `pills_long.rds` (subset of visits where Z-drug was prescribed for Poisson model for long-term users (n = 50,419))
   * `pills_short.rds` (subset of visits where Z-drug was prescribed for Poisson model for short-term users (n = 121,199))
   * `pills_total.rds` (subset of visits where Z-drug was prescribed for Poisson model for all users (n = 171,618))